Home » Partner Visa (820 and 801)

 Partner Visa (820 and 801) Requirements

 The process of applying for a Partner Visa in Australia is highly regulated in an attempt to weed out fraudulent applications, so genuine couples who are truly committed to building lives together can do so following the correct procedures.
-To avoid something looking amiss on your application, it pays to hire an expert Partner Visa consultant in Brisbane to help guide you towards a more straightforward application.
+To avoid something looking amiss on your application, it pays to hire an expert Partner Visa consultant in Brisbane or Gold Coast to help guide you towards a more straightforward application.

 - To apply for the Partner Visa (subclass 820 and 801), the individual must be married or in a de facto relationship with: